I beg to move,

 If we do not legislate now, there are a number of risks.
 For example, the import of lower-welfare animal products could be permitted under new trade deals.
 That is something that I, the Minister and others, including my hon.
 Friend the Member for Cambridge (Daniel Zeichner), thrashed out in some detail in the Agriculture Bill—some of us for the second time.
 It is an important issue for animal sentience.
 Another issue is that developers might not have to consider the impact of new roads, housing or major infrastructure projects on wildlife in the area.
 Through its overseas aid or trade programmes, the UK could invest in the kinds of intensive farming systems that are not allowed in the UK because of animal welfare concerns.
 It would be more difficult to take action against inhumane wildlife management practices and wildlife crime.

 I find the Government’s reluctance to act utterly bewildering.
 They are very keen to talk about how we have the highest animal welfare standards in the world; introducing legislation would simply be a way to underpin them.
 There is widespread consensus around this issue—not just in the House—and it is fair to say that new clause 30 would have passed if it had been put to a vote back in late 2017.
-Most people agree with the then Secretary of State for DEFRA, who said in October 2018 that:
+Most people agree with the then Secretary of State for Environment, Food and Rural Affairs, who said in October 2018:

 “Animals are our fellow sentient beings.
 They show loyalty and devotion, and they know pleasure and pain.”

-In a real display of irony before he took up his post, the current Secretary of State even chastised the US for its position on this issue, saying they displayed a backward
+In a real display of irony before he took up his post, the current Secretary of State even chastised the US for its position on this issue, saying it displayed a backward

 “resistance to even acknowledging the existence of sentience in farm animals.”